 Elf (Drow) champions and allies are considered to be both elf and elf (drow) for the purposes of card play.
 Champions and allies designated as elves (drows) gain bonuses or penalties on other card's special powers.

 These cards can be played at any time unless a specific time to play is stated on the card.
 Each has a special power that takes effect immediately.
 Once played, an event is placed in the Void and cannot be played again.
 If it is somehow discarded and not used, it is placed in the Abyss.
+There are some events like Caravan, which cannot be played until every player has had their first turn.
+Also, Caravan cannot be played on the last turn when the rule to defend the formation for one turn is active.
+Events stay 'in play' until their effect is fully resolved.
+After that, they go to the Void.

 Card cannot be used with other magical items on the same champion.